- For what about your military service have you not been acknowledged?

 About your military service, what haven't you been acknowledged?

 Many civilians, upon hearing that one is a veteran, will say, "Thank you for your service."
 Most vets, myself included, have heard this polite well-meant phrase so many times that it has become "words" rather than a valuable experiential pot-like high, a validating communication.
-Seldom is such an acknowledgment communicated, (fully delivered, fully gotten, completely experienced)1.
+Seldom is such an acknowledgment communicated (fully delivered, fully gotten, completely experienced)1.
 At some level the exchange is a bit uncomfortable for both.
-The acknowledger is also non-verbally communicating, "I'm assuming that you have been thanked for your service; I'm thanking you now because it's my knee-jerk reaction to coming face-to-face with a veteran.
+The acknowledger is also non-verbally communicating, "I'm assuming that you have been thanked for your service; I'm thanking you now because it's my knee-jerk reaction when coming face-to-face with a veteran.
 My 'thank you' is but a token of the respect and appreciation I have [or should have] for you and your service.
-I know that no words can fully acknowledged you."
+I know that no words can fully acknowledge you."

 Few vets and civilians know that there are unacknowledged incompletes2 floating around in the mind (the collective mind between the civilian and the vet).
-Incompletes serve as barriers to the experience of communication (of delivering or getting a, "Thank you for your service.)"
+Incompletes serve as barriers to the experience of communication (of delivering or getting a "Thank you for your service".)

 What most civilians don't know is that few vets can truly experience the "Thank you for your service" acknowledgment.
-As a vet hears the words the vet's computer-like mind automatically, instantaneously (without the vet even being aware of what's happening), recalls not only the good things but also the "bad" things he/she did or condoned with silence; the trash-talking, the mistakes, the hidden accidents, the deceits, the abuses, the racist/sexist thoughts/remarks, the wastes, the lies, the perpetrations, the cons and scams it (the mind) ran, especially the unnecessary deaths and inefficiencies of the military—all these things for which they have yet to be acknowledged.
+As a vet hears the words the vet's computer-like mind automatically, instantaneously (without the vet even being aware of what's happening) recalls not only the good things but also the "bad" things he/she did or condoned with silence; the trash-talking, the mistakes, the hidden accidents, the deceits, the abuses, the racist/sexist thoughts/remarks, the wastes, the lies, the perpetrations, the cons and scams it (the mind) ran, especially the unnecessary deaths and inefficiencies of the military—all these things for which they have yet to be acknowledged.
 The mind is saying to itself, "Yah, but . . ." or, "If you only knew . . ." and to quote the poignant line from the movie Schindler's List, "I could have done so much better."

 Keep in mind that underneath the unacknowledged "bad" things are the innumerable written, verbal, and implied agreements, rules and orders obeyed, the tasks that all vets accomplish to a very high standard simply by having honorably served one's country.
 What most don't know is that vets are communicating these incompletes (unacknowledged good and "bad" deeds) non-verbally, daily; friends and family don't know what's wrong, just that something is missing/added in their relationship with you.

 Unacknowledged guilt affects one's aura.
 Usually what's missing is happiness and joy.
-Conversely, a vet notices your inability to look them in the eyes for longer than a glance so as to be with them (Try being with anyone and you'll see what I mean).
+Conversely, a vet notices your inability to look them in the eyes for longer than a glance so as to be with them (try being with anyone and you'll see what I mean).
 In other words, civilians too are dragging around their own baggage, their own set of incompletes, into all interactions; incompletes serve as barriers to the experience of being, of communication.
 It is in fact abusive to submit another to your "being act" —it dooms them to a life of mediocrity with little or no joy in their relationship with you.
 Communication (specifically clearings)2 always result in a sense of satisfaction, of completeness, of well-being—there are no exceptions to this phenomenon.
 Keep in mind, we only learn about communication in schools and universities, none teach you, to any skill level, how to communicate, how to deliver and experience an acknowledgement—ergo 50% of marriages fail.